culvertsoft/mgen/README.md

  - Documentation is lacking.
  - We've not configured test boxes for all the platforms we want.

-For our first non-beta release:
+Later, for our first non-beta release:
  - We're hoping to add parsers for xml schema, json schema and protocol buffers IDLs, but those are currently on the "nice-to-have-list"